NetoBuenrostro/nexus/README.md

 # README #

-# What to expect from this repository #
+## What to expect from this repository ##

-The main target for this repository is to host a script capable to provision your personal machine with a development environment, more than handle a horde of remote machines.
+The main target for this repository is to host a script capable to provision your personal machine with a development toolchain.

-Ex.
-Provision your fresh install of Ubuntu 14.04 with all the stuff you use to have in your previous instance.
+## Toolchain ##

+* Git
+* Virtualbox
+* Vagrant
+* Ansible
+* Python

+Everything else should go in the virtual machine